syedsadman16/EnhancedATM/README.md

 # EnhancedATM

-*Fitness App*

-**Fitness App** is an android app that tracks the users running distance and outputs statistics for calories, steps and distance
+*Enhanced ATM*

-Submitted by: **Syed Sadman**
+**Enhanced ATM** is an ATM simulation that provides a new UI for modern ATM's with improved security features Submitted by: **Syed Sadman**

 *Quick Start*